-A SCAG lawn mower will start and then die when the air filter is plugged; the fuel flow is restricted; the spark plug is dirty, the battery or charging system is bad; the engine oil level is too high or too low; the engine is put under an increased load; or the engine overheats.
+A SCAG lawn mower will start and then die when the air filter is plugged; the fuel flow is restricted; the spark plug is dirty; the engine oil level is too high or too low; the engine is put under an increased load, or the engine overheats.

 Running old gas through your mower can negatively impact its performance.
 It can cause components to fail and create fuel restrictions.

 Most gas contains a product called ethanol to make gas more environmentally friendly.
 This is an alternative fuel made of corn or other high-starch plants.

 While ethanol is better for the environment, it is not friendly to the small engine in your SCAG lawn mower.
 Ethanol attracts moisture from the air and introduces it to the fuel system.

 This ethanol and moisture mixture can corrode fuel components and leave behind a gummy substance that results in fuel restrictions.

 In addition to these negative effects, the ethanol and water mixture will separate from gasoline over time and sink to the bottom of the tank.
 The engine can be damaged when this mixture runs through the engine as it burns very hot.

 Always choose a gas with a minimum octane rating of 87 and a maximum ethanol content of 10%.
 Stay away from fuels with higher ethanol contents than this like those sold as E15, E30, or E85.
 Check out “This is the Type of Gas SCAG Lawn Mowers Use” for more information

 Because gasoline begins to break down rather quickly, always purchase fresh gas and use it within 30 days.